 Eurozone GDP picked up by 0.3% q/q in Q1 according to preliminary Eurostat data.
 The negative effects of monetary tightening on economic activity are expected to diminish in 2024.
 Growth would stabilise at 0.3% q/q in Q2 before strengthening at 0.4 q/q in the last two quarters of the year.
-This improvement would also be underpinned by a first rate cut by the ECB, which we expect to happen in June.
-This would be followed by two more cuts in the second half of the year, at a rate of one cut per quarter.
+This improvement would also be underpinned by the interest rate cut cycle by the ECB.
+After lowering its policy rates for the first time in June, we expect two more cuts in the second half of the year (one cut per quarter).
 This monetary easing would accompany the inflation decline, which is expected to come close to the 2% target during the third quarter.
 That said we expect continued stickiness in the more wage-sensitive parts of the inflation basket, like services.
 The disinflation process, along with the dynamism of wages, should support household purchasing power and consumption.
 Growth should also be boosted by NGEU disbursements and its deployment on the ground.